 This should have happened a long time ago.
-It is outdated, is not required and is not reflective of us.
-Many elements of our Constitution could be changed.
+It is outdated, not required and not reflective of us.
+Many elements of the Constitution could be changed.
 The woman's place in the home is one on which I sincerely hope we have a referendum in 2019.
 I was not convinced that pre-legislative scrutiny was required for it, but the National Women's Council of Ireland seemed to think differently.
-It took place at the justice committee yesterday, and that is democracy.
-Let us hope that something positive comes out of the pre-legislative scrutiny because it certainly has delayed that referendum now until at least next May.
-That referendum should have happened alongside the blasphemy referendum in order to help to bring our Constitution into line with society as it is today.
+It took place at the justice committee yesterday and that is democracy.
+Let us hope something positive comes out of the pre-legislative scrutiny because it certainly has delayed that referendum now until at least next May.
+That referendum should have happened alongside the blasphemy referendum in order to help to bring the Constitution into line with society as it is today.

-This referendum will take place.
-I want to commend our colleagues across the House for their co-operation in putting this through as quickly as possible.
+The referendum will take place.
+I commend our colleagues across the House for their co-operation in putting this through as quickly as possible.
 That is reflective of what happens in this Chamber most of the time.
-There is collaboration and co-operation for the good of society, and that is why we are here.
-Obviously, the presidential election is going to dominate proceedings in the run-up to 26 October but I encourage the people to give deep consideration to this because it is very important that this proposal receives major endorsement to remove this from the Constitution.
+There is collaboration and co-operation for the good of society and that is why we are here.
+Obviously, the presidential election is going to dominate proceedings in the run-up to 26 October but I encourage the people to give deep consideration to this issue because it is very important that this proposal receives major endorsement to remove this from the Constitution.

-In our island, partition created two conservative states.
+On our island, partition created two conservative states.
 The conservatism was reflected in the political culture and the religious ethos of both those states.
-In the North the culture and ethos was used to create a one-party unionist religiously Protestant state, which discriminated against an entire community on the grounds of political, cultural and religious identity.
+In the North the culture and ethos were used to create a one-party unionist religiously Protestant state which discriminated against an entire community on the grounds of political, cultural and religious identity.

 This amendment, like the marriage equality and abortion reform amendments, is a step towards a new Ireland, a diverse Ireland culturally and spiritually powered by people of all faiths and none.
 Today, there is much more open criticism of the State and the church and that is good.
 It is the core tenet of any republic.
 No institution or body should be immune from challenge and criticism but it would be unacceptable if this were to extend to religious intolerance or prejudice against any particular faith or creed.
 An inclusive Ireland must recognise and accept all religious faiths and none.
 Religion plays a huge part in people's lives and is a source of great strength and solace.
 Society is in a state of flux.
 Each generation brings its own attributes with it and we have arrived at a point where an informed and an informative debate needs to take place in areas to do with health and education and the place of the Catholic Church therein.